Meet a Changemaker

 Topic: Good Health & Well-being

 Simone has advocated for the mental health of students within her school district and city by participating heavily on a vast range of public health committees and initiatives.
 More recently, as a NSLI-Y program alumni, she advocated for the continued funding of international exchange programs and is an alumni advisor for iEARN.
-Overall, her work emphasizes the U.N.’s desire to promote good health and well-being, a cause she is greatly committed to.
+Overall, her work emphasizes the U.N.’s desire to promote good health and well-being, a cause to which she is greatly committed.

 Raisona Alam